Some signs of a controlling partner include invasions of privacy, financial control, and emotional manipulation.

 Your partner provides protection that is beyond what is necessary.
 For example, they may excessively check in on your location, monitor your daily behavior, or restrict your personal freedom.

-If you find yourself in a relationship with a controlling partner, know that help is available and there are steps you can take to change your situation.
+If you’re in a relationship with a controlling partner, know that you’re not alone.
+And there are steps you can take to protect yourself and regain control of your life.

 Find care with Rula